blogfoster/wp-blogfoster-insights/README.txt

 2. Extract the `blogfoster-insights` directory to your computer
 3. Upload the `blogfoster-insights` directory to the `/wp-content/plugins/` directory
 4. Activate the plugin in the Plugin dashboard
-5. Go to 'blogfoster Traffic Tracker'
+5. Go to 'blogfoster Insights'

 == Frequently Asked Questions ==

 = Who can use this plugin? =

-The blogfoster Traffic Tracker is for all of our affiliates at blogfoster.com.
+Every blogger who is interested in its users.

 == Changelog ==